 Native forests on public land, wherever they remain, need secure and permanent protection in Commonwealth law.

 Australia needs nature-based solutions to the climate and biodiversity crisis that include protection of native forests and restoration of logged and degraded native forest.

-Our work to protect Antarctica and the southern ocean is focused on the following issues.
+Our work to protect our native forests is focused on the following issues.